Individual and Collective Accountability in a Restorative Framework

 · Genuine accountability reinforces belonging for both the person hurt and the one who causes hurt because harm is examined in the context of relationship (how other human beings were impacted by the event) – and belonging for everyone is the core of healthy community

-· Genuine accountability reinforces norms and expectations for healthy relationships because it engages respectful dialog about behavior and its impact on others
+· Genuine accountability reinforces norms and expectations for healthy relationships because it engages respectful dialog about behaviour and its impact on others

 Healthy community is necessary for efficient learning.
 Genuine accountability builds community.
 Punishment interferes with genuine accountability therefore punishment undermines community and learning.